platformsh/platformsh-docs/docs/src/add-services/vault.md

 ## Use Vault KMS

-To connect your app to the Vault KMS, use a token that is defined in the `$PLATFORM_RELATIONSHIPS` environment variable.
+To connect your app to the Vault KMS, use a token that's defined in the `$PLATFORM_RELATIONSHIPS` environment variable.
 With this token for authentication, you can use any of the policies you [defined in your `.platform/services.yaml` file](#1-configure-the-service).

+{{% service-values-change %}}

 The following examples use cURL as an example, which you could do in a hook or after accessing your app with SSH.
 Adapt the examples for your app's language.